wp-plugins/wp-declutter/readme.txt

 == Changelog ==

+= 1.2 =
+* Added the option to completely disable body, post and comment classes.
+* Added new class filters for classes introduced in Wordpress 3.1

 = 1.1 =
 * Added filtering for classes in the <body> tag
 * Note: some previous options may be reset after upgrade, because of some changes to how the plugin works - so please go to the settings page to check them.